zhaoyuzhi/ChildPredictor/README.md

 # ChildPredictor

-This is the official webpage of the paper "ChildPredictor: A Child Face Prediction Framework with Disentangled Learning", under IEEE TMM, 2022 (https://ieeexplore.ieee.org/document/9749880)
+This is the official webpage of the paper "ChildPredictor: A Child Face Prediction Framework with Disentangled Learning", accepted to IEEE TMM, 2022

 :rocket:  :rocket:  :rocket: **News**:

+- **Apr.
+15, 2022**: We release the trained models with samples for ChildPredictor.

 - **Mar.
 31, 2022**: The paper is accepted by the IEEE Transactions on Multimedia.

 - **Feb.
-8, 2022**: We are considerring to release the original data of the collected FF-Database.

-- **Feb.
 8, 2022**: We release the code for ChildPredictor.
+We are considerring to release the original data of the collected FF-Database.

-## FF-Database
+## 1 FF-Database

-We will release the larger-than-ever kinship dataset (FF-Database) after the publication.
+We will release the larger-than-ever kinship dataset (FF-Database).
+Currently, we are asking for legal advice as soon as possible due to the privacy issue.

 The data collection pipeline is shown as follows: